arjiomega/Data-Engineering-Project/README.md

     Data Analysis: Analyzing NYC taxi trip data for trends, patterns, and insights.
     Reporting: Creating reports and visualizations for stakeholders using Google Looker Studio.
     Machine Learning: Implementing predictive models to forecast taxi demand, optimize routes, or analyze passenger behavior.

-### Challenges

-At present, there are no identified challenges or unique aspects of the project.
-However, potential challenges may include:

-    Data Quality: Ensuring the accuracy and completeness of the NYC TLC data.
-    Performance: Handling large volumes of data efficiently in BigQuery.
-    Integration: Seamlessly integrating various tools and technologies in the pipeline.

 ## Setup
 ### Setup Airflow